 These proposals would allow New Yorkers to earn money from short-term rentals while also eliminating the practices that have a negative impact for housing, especially the removal of residential units from the housing market.
 Policymakers would have access to the objective data they need to ensure proper monitoring and evaluation of the impacts of short-term rentals, which would contribute to improving policy.
 And visitors to New York City would have a broader offer of accommodation, including hostels and bed & breakfasts, which could meet some of the demand currently being met by short-term rentals.

-You can read Sleeping Around here.
+You can also read Sleeping Around here.